Yeshey/nixOS-Config/README.md

 - figure out how to add functions aliases to zsh
   - Make it so upgrade and update tries three times before giving up

+- Sync things with syncthing instead of having game saves etc in the github repo

 ## Issues

 - Thermald service not working correct, now overriten, but the issue persists, here is the issue I raised: